jsuarezruiz/ArtNews/README.md

 - [FFImageLoading](https://github.com/daniel-luberda/FFImageLoading): by Daniel Luberda
 - [Xamanimation](https://github.com/jsuarezruiz/Xamanimation): by Javier Suárez

-The most important piece of the example is the use of a modified version of [Xamarin.Plugin.SharedTransitions](https://github.com/Evolutionlab/Xamarin.Plugin.SharedTransitions) by Giampaolo Gabba.
-The changes are:
+The most important piece of the example is the use  of [Xamarin.Plugin.SharedTransitions](https://github.com/Evolutionlab/Xamarin.Plugin.SharedTransitions) by Giampaolo Gabba.
-- Added more page transitions: Flip, SlideFromLeft, SlideFromRight, SlideFromTop and SlideFromBottom.
-- Small code fixes.

-All the changes (and some more as support to shared element transitions of more Xamarin.Forms controls) will be added to the library using PR.

 ## Copyright and license